 The Key Description is essentially the name of the API key, and can be almost anything that you prefer, as long as the description is unique (different from the descriptions of any other API keys on the same account).

-By default, the Key Description will be populated with "#1", "#2", "#3", and so on.
+By default, the Key Description will be populated with something like "api-key-1605316109249".
 This default description can be kept or changed in favour of a more descriptive name (such as "Trading Key", "Account Management Key", "Python API Key 6", or "Mobile App Key", for example).

 The Key Permissions determine which private API methods the API key is allowed to use: